 |38 star American national flag with its stars arranged in a configuration that falls among the best-of-the-best that I have ever seen on a 19th century example.
 This consists of a dynamic pattern that appears to burst outward from the center into what I have termed a “cross” or “starburst” medallion.

 Note that the colors of the flag are particularly beautiful.
-The canton is an lustrous shade of what can be termed steel, Prussian, or Carolina blue, unusual among its counterparts of the period.
-This contrasts beautifully with the red stripes, that lean just a hair toward persimmon orange.
+The canton is a lustrous shade of what can be termed steel, Prussian, or Carolina blue, unusual among its counterparts of the period.
+This contrasts beautifully with the red stripes, which lean slightly toward persimmon orange.

-Note also how the Southern Cross is present in the design, formed by the two diagonal lines that run corner-to-corner in the canton.
-With this in mind, accompanied by the knowledge that there are other known Stars & Stripes of the Civil War and post-war era that share the same feature, the assumption can be made that the flag may have been produced with Southern sympathies.
-Symbolism of this kind, both obvious and subtle, abounds in Civil War era flags.
+Whatever the case may be, symbolism of various kinds, both obvious and subtle, abounds in Civil War era flags, as well as those produced in its wake.
 This was, of course, a time of great passion and expression, and since there was no official way to configure the stars on the American flag until 1912, flag makers took all manner of liberties to both send messages and create beautiful imagery.
-When either of these two things exists, the interest among collectors is heightened.
-When both exist, the increase in desirability becomes exponential.
-This is especially true when there is an association with the South, as 19th century Confederate items almost universally draw higher prices than their respective Union counterparts.
-Whether or not the flag bears Southern sympathies, however, the configuration of the stars on this example is so unusual and so extraordinarily graphic that it easily falls in the top 1% of those known to exist.
+When a visually impressive star pattern or is present on an early flag, interest among collectors is heightened.
+When the design is unique or particularly rare, and/or historically interesting messages might exist, the increase in desirability can become exponential.
+In this case, whether or not the flag bears Southern sympathies, the configuration of the stars is so extraordinarily graphic that it easily falls among the top 1% of those known to exist.